 The crankcase ventilation system is used in all nowadays engine.
 Its task is to seize the vapors of oil and fuel and drain them to inlet manifold for repeated burning.

-Unfortunately the understanding, how exactly this knot works – most often it’s limited with “leveling the pressures”, which is not true.
+Unfortunately, the understanding, how exactly this knot works – most often it’s limited with “leveling the pressures”, which is not true.

-Crankcase ventilation consists from 2 basic parts:
+Crankcase ventilation consists of 2 basic parts:

 1. oil separator;

 The task of the first knot: separate oil/fuel fumes from liquid fraction.
 For this purpose, centrifugal or labyrinth type separators are used.
 In both cases-the liquid fraction (because it has a higher density than gases) is separated, and only the gas fraction is drained to the membrane.
 This not is quite primitive, and only the separator of labyrinth type requires technical maintenance.
 If the “walls” of the labyrinth are covered with residues – oil slag, dirt – it losses it’s performance (the walls become rounded, not straight).

 The membrane works in following way: it works as a valve, and in case of great affluence in inlet manifold turns off the crankcase recirculation.
 This function has several reasons: